 - Blogging is an integral part of lead generation and selling today

 If your business isn’t blogging, you’re missing out on a lot of lucrative opportunities (as highlighted by these insightful blogging statistics).

 Most of all, as blogging only gets more popular and competitive as we move into the future, the best time to start taking it seriously is well… today!

-So my call-to-action for you is to do something about it.
+My call-to-action for you after reading these blogging statistics is to do something about it (create better blog content).

-Rather than simply reading about these blogging statistics and moving on with your day, transform this data into the strategic components of your own blogging and content creation endeavors.
-Check out my best resources for creating a long-lasting blogging strategy:
+Rather than simply reading about all of these blogging statistics and moving on with your day, transform this data into the strategic components of your own blogging and content creation endeavors.
+To help better accomplish that goal, check out my best resources for creating a long-lasting blogging strategy:

 - How to Create a Smart Content Marketing Strategy

-- 11 Steps to Writing a Blog Post (People Will Actually Want to Read)
+- How to Write a Blog Post (People Will Actually Want to Read)

 And if you haven’t gotten started on your blogging journey yet, there’s no better time than today.
 Read through my comprehensive step-by-step guide to starting a blog to get up and running in a matter of just minutes.

 If we’ve learned anything from these blogging statistics, is that real businesses are thriving as a result of blogging.